FORTH-ICS-INSPIRE/artemis/docs/hijackinfo.md

   under mitigation state.
 A mitigate action is an implicit confirmation of the hijack event as a true positive (sets "acknowledge" to true).
 Note that the mitigation micro-service should be active for the action to work.
+* **Unmitigate**:
+  Stop the mitigation process for this hijack.
+It sets an ongoing under mitigation hijack to simply ongoing state.
+Note that the mitigation micro-service should be active for the action to work.
 * **Resolve**:
   The hijack has finished (by successful mitigation or other actions).
 It marks the Time Ended field and sets an ongoing or under mitigation hijack to resolved state.
 A resolve action is an implicit confirmation of the hijack